Veer-Modi/Git_Task/TASK-4/README.md

 git remote add upstream https://github.com/original-owner/repo.git
 ```

+- Addes the original repository as a remote repository.

 #### 2. Fetch changes from the original repository:

 ```bash
 git fetch upstream
 ```

+- Fetch the changes from original repository.

 #### 3. Merge changes from the original repository into your local branch: